SMOKER CABINET CARE AND CLEANING GUIDE

 CARING FOR THE SMOKER’S PIT COMPUTER AND BLOWER

 We recommend removing the pit computer and blower after each use and storing it indoors.
-The AC power adapter can remain inside the smoker cabinet between uses, but if you anticipate long periods of inactivity for your smoker, it is best to bring the AC adapter indoors as well.
+The AC power adapter can remain inside the smoker between uses, but if you anticipate long periods of inactivity for your smoker, it is best to bring the AC adapter indoors as well.

 Make sure to use caution to avoid stressing the wire connection on the blower when operating the smoker.